NTT123/pax/README.md

 ## Fine-tunning models<a id="finetune"></a>

-Pax's Module provides the ``pax.freeze_parameters`` transformation to convert all trainable parameters to non-trainable states.
+PAX's Module provides the ``pax.freeze_parameters`` transformation to convert all trainable parameters to non-trainable states.

 ```python
 net = pax.nn.Sequential(